 Step #1: Audit Your Pantry and Fridge

-Auditing your pantry and fridge can feel like the hardest step because you’ll have to quickly get up to speed on what is and isn’t gluten free.
-You’ll quickly learn how confusing and difficult many food labels are to read.
-However, label reading is the first skill you’ll need to master in order to successfully navigate the gluten-free diet easily.
+Auditing your pantry and fridge can feel like the most challenging step because you’ll have to quickly get up to speed on what is and isn’t gluten-free.
+You’ll soon learn how confusing and difficult many food labels are to read.
+However, label reading is the first skill you must master to navigate a gluten-free diet easily.

 I recommend sorting all your food in your pantry into three piles: